12th September 2019

 You and your business partner may have a fantastic business idea and wish to launch your business as soon as possible, but before you do so it is vital that you give adequate thought to what type of partnership will best suit your needs.

 Alternatively, you may have been in business for some time and have the opportunity to join forces to create a partnership, or you might have been offered the chance to join another business and are wondering how best to proceed.

-‘Whatever situation you are in you will need to give adequate consideration as to what will be appropriate in your circumstances’ explains Dermot Callinan, a specialist in company law at Myers & Co in Stoke-on-Trent.
+‘Whatever situation you are in you will need to give adequate consideration as to what will be appropriate in your circumstances’ explains our specialists in company law team at Myers & Co in Stoke-on-Trent.
 ‘There are three options which each have different levels of risk, liability and accountability.’

 One option is the unincorporated partnership, in which the partners can be either people or companies.
 You will have to register with HMRC as a partnership and nominate which of you is going to be responsible for accounting to HMRC.
 The partners share their profits, and each submits their own tax return and pays the tax on their share.

 Whilst this option is perhaps the most straightforward, the partners are jointly and severally liable for the debts of the partnership.
 This means that, unlike a limited liability partnership or company, you have no personal protection in the event that the partnership becomes insolvent.